emurillojr/flp_website/README.md

 # flp_website
 Fullscreen Landing Page With HTML &amp; CSS
-Landing page with a fullscreenimage in the background
+Landing page with a fullscreen image in the background
 Also used a little bit of flexbox css styling